nicolas-tallet/openpower-hpc-application-user-guide/job-submission/processor-affinity.md

 # Processor Affinity

 Processor Affinity can be handled in the following ways:
-* Through the IBM Spectrum LSF *affinity* directive
+* Through the IBM Spectrum LSF Affinity directive
 * Through the IBM Spectrum LSF *p8aff* esub [Valid for POWER8-based systems]
 * Through a user-specific script